nilaachandra/nilaachandra/README.md

 # Hey there, I'm Nilaa Laishram 👋
-Full Stack Developer, Freelancer and UI designer🚀 who loves to build and ship things.
+Frontend Developer, Freelancer and UI designer🚀 who loves to build and ship things.
 Once a Geology buff, now I dive into code instead of rocks.
 I traded fossils for frameworks and never looked back.
 I'm passionate about learning, especially Next.js, and love building and shipping stuffs.
 I'm Looking for new opportunities, freelancing & collaborations.
 Reach me out on Twitter.
 I'm super active there.

 ## 🌐 Socials: